Kevin Sinfield

 Sinfield played his entire professional career with Leeds and is one of the most successful players in Super League history, having captained the team to seven Super League championships and two Challenge Cup successes.
 He also earned individual accolades as winner of the Lance Todd Trophy (2005), Harry Sunderland Trophy twice (2009, 2012) and the Golden Boot (2012), one of only five British-based players to win the latter.
 He holds records as the highest points-scorer in Super League history, the third-highest points-scorer in British rugby league history and Leeds' record points scorer.
 Sinfield is also only one of two players to have led a team to win three consecutive Super League titles.

 He won 26 caps for England, which he captained, and 14 caps for Great Britain.
 Sinfield played rugby union for Leeds's sister club Yorkshire Carnegie in 2015-16 and retired from playing in 2016.
-Since retirement he has also become a prominent fundraiser for charities associated with motor neurone disease.
+Since retirement he has become one of British sport's most prominent charity fundraisers, raising over £11 million for causes associated with motor neurone disease, and in 2026 became only the second rugby league player ever to be knighted for services to the sport.
+(Note: Other former players have been knighted but not for services to rugby league.
+Glynn Hamilton West who played for Leeds in the early days of the Northern Union was knighted in 1916 for his services to the war effort.
+Billy Bulmer, another former England international was knighted in 1922 but his knighthood was "for public service".
+New Zealanders, Graham Lowe and Peter Leitch were knighted in 2013 and 2010 respectively but neither of these were directly for "services to rugby league".)